autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 # 5-3
 #### Magnitude of the Kinetic Friction Force
 - Fₖ -  force of kinetic friction
-	- proportional to the normal force that one object exerts on the other permendu
+	- proportional to how hard 2 surfaces are pushed together
+	-